Mimi's Organic Eats » Recipes » Cookies

 - Allow the cookies to cool completely before frosting them.
 I know this is so hard!
 But, if you frost cookies when they are warm the frosting will melt, and you don't want that!

-- The best way to store these cookies is in an airtight container so they retain their soft and chewy texture.
-My trick for this is to frost all the cookies, leave on the cookie sheet and pop the whole cookie sheet in the freezer for a few hours.
+- My trick for this is to frost all the cookies, leave them on the cookie sheet and pop the whole cookie sheet in the freezer for a few hours.
 This will allow the frosting to harden.
-Then, you can put them in tupperware or ziploc bags to store in the freezer if you want to keep them there.
-You can also place parchment paper between each one to prevent them from sticking.
+Then, you can store them in tupperware or ziploc bags and place a piece of parchment paper in between each one to prevent sticking.

-FAQ's
+Recipe FAQ's

 Yes, if you have a nut allergy you can definitely omit the pecans!
 Or if you just want a plain pumpkin spice cookie.
 You could also replace the pecans with walnuts, almonds, or chocolate chips, all of which would be so good!